rcbj/apigee-jwt-aad-timeapi-proxy/README.md

-# Apigee API Proxy + Azure Active Directory Integration Example
+# Apigee Edge API Proxy + Azure Active Directory Integration Example
 This is the source code and configuration used in a blog post describing how to protect APIs proxied by [Apigee Edge](https://www.apigee.com) using OAuth2 and JWT.
 Azure Active Directory is used as the Identity Provider.

 The theory and end result is described in detail in this [blog post](https://www.medium.com).